desirepath41/visualCaptcha-frontend-jquery/README.md

     <div id="sample-captcha"></div>
     ```

-3. Initialize captcha with the `$( element ).visualCaptcha( options )` jQuery function that returns _jQuery object_ within the _visualCaptcha object_.
-It use two parameters: `element` is a selector of a container for the visualCaptcha, `options` is a JSON object of the visualCaptcha options:
+3. Initialize the captcha with the `$( element ).visualCaptcha( options )` jQuery function that returns a _jQuery object_ within the _visualCaptcha object_.
+It uses two parameters: `element` is a selector of a container for the visualCaptcha, `options` is an object of the visualCaptcha options:

     ```javascript
     var el = $( '#sample-captcha' ).visualCaptcha( {